Skip to main content

 This document describes a method for protecting EST payloads over

-CoAP or HTTP with OSCORE [RFC8613].
-OSCORE specifies an extension to
+CoAP with OSCORE [RFC8613].
+OSCORE specifies an extension to CoAP

-CoAP which protects messages at the application layer and can be
+that protects messages at the application layer and can be applied

-applied independently of how CoAP messages are transported.
-OSCORE
+independently of how CoAP messages are transported.
+OSCORE can also

-security for mixed CoAP and HTTP transfer of application layer data.
+for mixed CoAP and HTTP transfer of application layer data (see

 OSCORE is designed for constrained environments, building on IoT